oracle-cne/ocne/doc/application-management/application-management.md

 prometheus-server-d899755c4-9p7tz   2/2     Running   0          60s
 ```

-Update the application Grafana from the catalog named `embedded`, which is built into the CLI binary.
+Update the application Grafana from the catalog named `embedded`, which is built in the CLI.
 ```
-ocne application update --release grafana --catalog embedded --namespace grafana
+$ ocne application update --release grafana --catalog embedded --namespace grafana

 # It is now visible in the list
-ocne application list --namespace grafana
+$ ocne application list --namespace grafana

 NAME   	NAMESPACE	CHART  	STATUS  	REVISION	APPVERSION grafana	grafana  	grafana	deployed	2       	7.5.17